 The Partners adopted all the recommendations by the relevant WGs and TFs as presented under Agenda Item 11.

-Following a recommendation from the AMBI meeting held immediately prior to MOP9, CAFF proposed the formation of an interim Task Force on Illegal Hunting, Taking and Trade of Migratory Waterbirds.
-CAFF will be Coordinator of the TF and seek a Chair shortly.
+Following a recommendation from the AMBI meeting held immediately prior to MOP9, CAFF proposed the formation of an interim Task Force on Illegal Hunting, Taking and trade of migratory waterbirds.
+CAFF agreed to facilitate the establishment of the Task Force and to serve as interim vice-Chair and work with partners to find a Chair..
 A TOR was presented.
 The proposal was approved by the MOP.

 AGENDA ITEM 14: NEXT MEETING – ANNOUNCEMENT OF MOP10